Multiple activities tax credits.

 WAC (other tax rules) relating to intrastate, interstate, and foreign transactions to the extent that such provisions are or appear to be contrary or conflicting.

-(12) Unique or special credit situations—Appeals.
-The provisions of this section generally explain the nature of the MATC system and the tax credit qualifications, limitations, and claiming procedures.
+(12) Unique or special credit situations—Reviews.
+The provisions of this rule generally explain the nature of the MATC system and the tax credit qualifications, limitations, and claiming procedures.
 The complexity of the integrated tax reporting and credit taking procedures may develop situations or questions which are not addressed herein.
 Such matters and requests for specialized rulings should be submitted to the department of revenue for prior determination before credits are claimed.
 Generally, prior determinations will be provided within sixty days after the department receives the information necessary to make such a ruling.
-Adverse rulings, tax credit denials, or tax assessments resulting from audits or other examinations of returns upon which the MATC is claimed may be administratively appealed under the provisions of chapter 82.32
+Adverse rulings, tax credit denials, or tax assessments resulting from audits or other examinations of returns upon which the MATC is claimed may be administratively reviewed under the provisions of chapter 82.32

 RCW and WAC 458-20-100